theideapeople/Issue_writing/readme.md

 ## Time to Submit Your Issue or Request?

 NO!
 Take one last look at what you have written.
-Any confuse that can be resolved before making contact will improve your experience.
+Any confusion that can be resolved before making contact with the support team will improve your experience.

 ## But Most of All

 Thank you for taking the time to help improve the quality of the product.
+Your efforts are greatly and genuinely appreciated.

 __References__